-I, Robert E. Cauley, the Chairman of the Board of Directors and Chief Executive Officer of Bimini Capital Management, Inc. (the "Company") in compliance 18 U.S.C.
-Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, hereby certify that, the Company's Quarterly Report on Form 10-Q for the period ended March 31, 2011 (the "Report") filed with the Sececuritied and Exchange Commission:

-1. fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and

-2. the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.
+- I, Robert E. Cauley, in compliance 18 U.S.C.
+Section 1350, as adopted pursuant to Section 906 of the Sarbanes-Oxley Act of 2002, hereby certify that, the Company's Quarterly Report on Form 10-Q for the period ended June 30, 2011 (the "Report") filed with the Securities and Exchange Commission: - 1. fully complies with the requirements of Section 13(a) or 15(d) of the Securities Exchange Act of 1934, as amended; and - 2. the information contained in the Report fairly presents, in all material respects, the financial condition and results of operations of the Company.